tob-insurance/oracle-mcp-server/README.md

 ```

 #### `get_database_vendor_info`
-Get information about the connected Oracle database version.
+Get information about the connected Oracle database version and schema.
 Example:
 ```
 What Oracle database version are we running?